 During the Second World War and up until 1977, Lloyd's Register maintained Wreck Books.
 This is a manuscript source, the only copy of which is available to view at the Heritage & Education Centre library.

-Information sheet no.10: Sources available to researchers gives furthers details of the publications that we have in our public reference library.
+Information sheet no.10: Sources available to researchers gives further details of the publications that we have in our public reference library.
 The Heritage & Education Centre also holds the former IMarEST collection as well as much of RINA's Denny Library collection.
 Researchers can search the combined library catalogue and all resources are available to the public in the Heritage & Education Centre library.

 To submit an enquiry, please visit our contact us page.